Skip to main content

 • University of Canterbury Facilitator micro-credential BSLA: Facilitating Change in Early Literacy

 Kelly is a qualified teacher with 15 years of education and classroom experience.
-As a trained facilitator of the Better Start literacy program and former Deputy Principal, She has led numerous initiatives that drive student success.
-As a SENCO and head of gifted and talented programmes, she champions inclusive education and talent development.
+As a trained facilitator of the Better Start literacy program and former Deputy Principal, she has led numerous initiatives that drive student success.
+As a Special Education Needs Coordinator (SENCO) and head of Gifted and Talented programmes, she champions inclusive education and talent development.
 Now, as Head of Curriculum, Kelly continues to lead with innovation, shaping educational pathways for future generations.

 E: kelly.stanley@kotakureo.school.nz